Star formation and molecular gas properties of post-starburst galaxies: Results

-In figure \ref{f:SFR_FIR_versus_Dn4000} we compare between the SFRs derived from far-infrared observations and the Dn4000\AA\, index.
-We present the 15 sources we observed with NOEMA, and the post-starburst galaxy candidates described in section \ref{s:other_samples}.
-For comparison, we also present the far-infrared and optical SFRs derived for the xCOLD GASS survey (\citealt{saintonge17}).
-The full xCOLD GASS sample includes 532 galaxies with CO(1-0) measurements from the IRAM 30 m telescope.
-The galaxies in this sample were mass-selected in $0.01 < z < 0.05$ to be representative of the local galaxy population with $M_{*} > 10^9\, M_{\odot}$.
-We used {\sc scanpi} to extract their 60 $\mathrm{\mu m}$ fluxes and estimated their far-infrared-based SFRs.
-We show the best-fitting linear relation between SFR(far-infrared) and SFR(Dn4000\AA) obtained with {\sc linmix} for the xCOLD GASS emission-line galaxies.
-The best-fitting relation is very close to a one-to-one relation for SFR $\gtrapprox 0.3\, M_{\odot}/\mathrm{yr}$, suggesting that for this sample, SFRs derived from far-infrared and optical observations are consistent with each other.
-On the other hand, most of the post-starburst galaxy candidates are above the one-to-one relation, with some sources showing SFR(far-infrared) which is two orders of magnitude larger than that derived using the Dn4000\AA\, index.
+In Figure \ref{f:SFR_FIR_versus_Dn4000} we compare between the SFRs derived from optical and far-infrared observations for the post-starbursts we consider.
+For comparison, we also show the best-fitting relation between SFR(far-infrared) and SFR(Dn4000\AA) obtained for typical galaxies from the xCOLD GASS sample, which includes both star-forming and AGN host galaxies (see figure \ref{f:SFR_FIR_versus_optical_xcold_gass} and section \ref{s:comp_samples}).
+The shaded lines represent the full posterior distribution for the xCOLD GASS best fit.
+Figure \ref{f:SFR_FIR_versus_Dn4000} shows significant differences between SFR(far-infrared) and SFR(Dn4000\AA) for post-starburst galaxies, with most of the galaxies being above the one-to-one relation, and some sources showing SFR(far-infrared) which is two orders of magnitude larger than that derived using the Dn4000\AA\, index.